Y-Calculus: A Language for Real Matrices Derived from the ZX-Calculus: Appendix

 On the one hand:

 On the other hand:

 And thus:

-$\bullet$ \textbf{Spacial Composition:} With the same diagrams and matrices (we still assume that the result is true for $D_1$ and $D_2$).\\ On the one hand ($m$ being the number of inputs of $D_2$ and $D_1$ having $n$ inputs and $n'$ outputs):
+$\bullet$ \textbf{Spatial Composition:} With the same diagrams and matrices (we still assume that the result is true for $D_1$ and $D_2$).\\ On the one hand ($m$ being the number of inputs of $D_2$ and $D_1$ having $n$ inputs and $n'$ outputs):

 On the other hand:

 Thus:

 \end{proof}